Priya Vadlamani

 Priya Vadlamani is an Indian actress who appears in Telugu films.
 She started as a model and competed in Femina Miss India Hyderabad 2016.
-She later starred in films such as Premaku Raincheck and Husharu.
+She later starred in the films Premaku Raincheck, Husharu and Mukhachitram.

 Early life

 Priya Vadlamani was born in a Telugu family in Jabalpur, Madhya Pradesh and brought up in Hyderabad.
 She studied in Slate the school in Hyderabad.
-She is a student at Christ College, Bangalore.
+She then studied at Christ College, Bangalore.
 She started her career as assistant director.